Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The provision and demand for transportation services is a complex mechanism subject to constant fluctuations.
-It is not an optimal process but in many markets, efficient enough to provide the required mobility level for passengers and freight.
+It is not an optimal process but efficient enough to provide the required mobility level for passengers and freight in many markets.

 - Cowie, J. and S. Ison (eds) (2017) The Routledge Handbook of Transport Economics, New York: Routledge.

 - Henckel, T. and W. McKibbin (2010) The Economics of Infrastructure in a Globalized World: Issues, Lessons and Future Challenges, Washington: The Brookings Institution.

 - Llewelyn-Davies (2004) Transport and City Competitiveness – Literature Review, Department for Transport.